Sauro98/blockparser_s/README.md

 A test parser for the bitcoin blockchain

-- [x] Succesfully eads the genesis block
+- [x] Succesfully reads the genesis block